winterstew/DragonberryPi/README.md

 much.
 This makes it easier to switch from rolling dice and taking notes to moving a pawn or turning a tile visible.

-For the players, I have an second Raspberry Pi running iceweasel to display the pc version of the map.
+For the players, I have an second Raspberry Pi running Iceweasel to display the pc version of the map.
 It is a bit too much work for my Raspberry Pi2 to serve up apache and MariaDB while also having graphics and javascript to worry about, hence the second Pi.
 I have it hooked to my TV which is laying flat on the